 Autumn is right around the corner again.
 Fall leaves, sweater-weather, hot apple cider and the INVeg Tofurkey Drive!
 Each year we provide 40-60 individuals in-need with a 100% vegan Thanksgiving meal at no cost to them.
 Without this event, many of these people would be doing without on a holiday known for feasting and family.
 To make this possible, we ask for sponsorship to help finance these vegan gifts of compassion and community.
-If you would like to help with the INVeg Tofurkey Drive, please email TofurkeyDrive@Inveg.org If you or someone you know is in need of a free vegan Thanksgiving feast, we will be having sign-ups in October.
+If you would like to help with the INVeg Tofurkey Drive, please visit our Tofurkey Drive Page.
+People can request meals on the same page.
 Learn more about the event here: Tofurkey Drive

 4th Annual Thanksgiving For Compassion

 Another Fall tradition is Thanksgiving for Compassion at River’s Wish Animal Sanctuary.
 On October 8th from noon-3pm, you can come and feed the animals a variety of healthy treats that will be provided at the sanctuary.
 It is an excellent opportunity to exercise compassion and get to know the furry and feathered friends at River’s Wish.
 Learn more about the event here: Thanksgiving of Compassion: A Harvest For the Animals

 We are wanting to become a lot more active and help build a stronger vegan community.
 We would like to have more monthly events than just the potlucks.
 We are considering a monthly meetup at a local restaurant such as Boots or Allie’s Vegan Pizza.
 We also will be starting up the Spokane Veggie Running Group again when the weather gets a bit warmer.
 If you would like to be notified of our INVeg events please subscribe to our events on our Facebook or Meetup page.